GOP tested anew by Georgia congresswoman's Facebook activity - WTMJ

 Greene is now texting supporters, seeking to raise money for her attempt to “impeach Biden.”
 The fine print of her solicitations, however, shows that any funds she takes in will instead be routed to her campaign account.

-Associated Press writers Steve Peoples and Jill Colvin and data journalist Larry Fenn contributed to this report.
+Associated Press writers Steve Peoples, Jill Colvin and Ben Nadler and data journalist Larry Fenn contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.